-The Company advises that the arbitration continues to progress per the agreed to schedule and that there have been no material developments in the status of the Arbitration since the Company's most recent update.
-There can be no assurances that the Company will be successful in its Arbitration claim or receive any Arbitration Award.
+The Company advises that the Arbitration Claim process continues to progress and that there have been no material developments in the status of the Arbitration since the Company's most recent update (see www.lupakagold.com/projects/arbitration/).
+There can be no assurances that the Company will be successful in its Arbitration Claim or receive any Arbitration Award.
 Further, even if an Arbitration award is received by the Company, there can be no assurances that any Award will be in an amount sufficient to result in any payment to the CVR holders.